zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 frq(X): This is the count of transactions where the antecedent (X) is present.<br>
 Confidence({Milk, Bread}⇒{Eggs}) = Number of transactions containing Milk, Bread, and Eggs/Number of transactions containing Milk and Bread<br>

-**Apriori Algorithm:** The Apriori algorithm is a widely used algorithm for mining association rules.
-It works by iteratively discovering frequent itemsets (sets of items that occur together frequently) and generating association rules based on these itemsets.<br>

 **Lift:** Lift measures the strength of association between an antecedent and consequent, taking into account the support of both itemsets.
 A lift greater than 1 indicates that the presence of the antecedent increases the likelihood of the consequent.<br>
 Lift = Support(X,Y)/[Support(X)*Support(Y)]<br>
 Support(X, Y): This is the support of the itemset containing both X and Y<br>